 You will find a good number of local bars, local breweries and distilleries in the neighborhood as well.
 Make sure to visit:

 Lincoln Warehouse, 2018 S. 1st St.: Formerly a bake house for the A&P grocery chain from 1928.
 A trip to the neighborhood should include a trip to the Lincoln Warehouse which is home to taprooms or tasting rooms for two breweries and a distillery plus the headquarters for two makers of tonic and bitters.

 Enlightened Brewing: With an expanded taproom, this is a great spot to try one of their ales, porters, stouts, IPAs and saisons.
 I really enjoyed The Cream City Brix cream ale.
 It was smooth and flavorful and not hoppy or bitter!

-Cocktail classes, tastings and distillery tours are also available.
+Tastings and distillery tours are also available.
 The staff was excellent and knowledgeable.
 I loved trying their excellent, dark rum old fashioned!

-The Tonic Tavern: This is a fun bar featuring craft beer, wine, and cocktails in a modern, eco-chic lounge with live music and large patio.
+Tonic Tavern: This is a fun bar featuring craft beer, wine, and cocktails in a modern, eco-chic lounge with live music and large patio.
 2335 S. Kinnickinnic Ave.